rafidmorshedi/suss-website-redesign/pages/triplist.md

 ## November Trips

 **5 - 6th Jenolan**
 *One of the spiritual homes of SUSS*
-*Accommodation: $50 per person for the weekend, payment before trip for confirming attendence*
 Trip Organiser: TBS

 **12 - 13th Wyanbene**